Batman: Year One: Collected editions

-Following the completion of the 404–407 monthly issues run, Year One received several reprints over the years: collected edition in hardcover and trade paperbacks, several deluxe editions in hardcover and paperback format, an Absolute Edition, and an Artist's Edition published by IDW Publishing.
+Following the completion of the 404–407 monthly issues run, Year One received several reprints over the years: collected editions in hardcover and trade paperbacks, several deluxe editions in hardcover and paperback format, an Absolute Edition, and an Artist's Edition published by IDW Publishing.

 In 1988, Year One was published as collected edition in hardcover (ISBN 0930289323) and trade paperback (ISBN 0930289331).
 Both Warner Books (ISBN 0446389234) and Titan Books (ISBN 1852860774) also published trade paperbacks in 1988.

 In 1989, Longmeadow Press published The Complete Frank Miller Batman (ISBN 068140969X), collecting Year One, Wanted: Santa Claus - Dead or Alive!, and The Dark Knight Returns.

 In April 2005, DC released the "Deluxe Edition" of Year One in hardcover (ISBN 1401206905) to coincide with the release of Batman Begins.
 This edition reuses the printing paper from the 1988 collected edition with Mazzucchelli supplying the promotional and unseen Batman art, Lewis' color samples, some of the original penciled artwork, and some pages of the original script as bonus materials.
 The cover was designed by Mazzucchelli and graphic designer Chip Kidd.
-The trade paperback (ISBN 1401207529) was later published in Feb 2007.
+The trade paperback (ISBN 1401207529) was published in February 2007.

 The hardcover deluxe edition (ISBN 1401233422) was re-released in March 2012.
 Mazzucchelli clarified that DC never contacted him to design this edition.
-Having been sent a copy of the book by DC, Mazzucchelli was unhappy with the quality and opined that "Anybody who's already paid for [the book] should send it back to DC and demand a refund.".
+Having been sent a copy of the book by DC, Mazzucchelli was unhappy with the quality.

 DC just sent me this book last week, and I really hope people don't buy it.
 I didn't even know they were making it, and I don't understand why they thought it was necessary — several years ago, DC asked me if I'd help put together a deluxe edition of Batman: Year One, and Dale Crain and I worked for months to try to make a definitive version.
 Now whoever's in charge has thrown all that work in the garbage.
 First, they redesigned the cover, and recolored my artwork — probably to look more like their little DVD that came out last year; second, they printed the book on shiny paper, which was never a part of the original design, all the way back to the first hardcover in 1988; third — and worst — they printed the color from corrupted, out-of-focus digital files, completely obscuring all of Richmond's hand-painted work.
 Anybody who's already paid for this should send it back to DC and demand a refund.